google/WebFundamentals/src/content/en/updates/2019/07/web-components-time-to-upgrade.md

 ```

 You'll need to exit Chrome before starting it from the command line.
 If you have Chrome Canary
 installed, you can run the test in Canary while keeping this page loaded in Chrome.
-(Or load this
-page in Firefox, Safari, or Edge while you're testing in Chrome.)

 To test your site with v0 APIs disabled: